instrumenta/kubeval/README.md

 Usage:
   kubeval <file> [file...] [flags]

 Flags:
-    -h, --help                        help for kubeval
-    -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master") --openshift                   Use OpenShift schemas instead of upstream Kubernetes --schema-location string      Base URL used to download schemas.
+      --file-content string         Pass content of file to validate -f, --filename string             filename to be displayed when testing manifests read from stdin (default "stdin") -h, --help                        help for kubeval -v, --kubernetes-version string   Version of Kubernetes to validate against (default "master") --openshift                   Use OpenShift schemas instead of upstream Kubernetes --schema-location string      Base URL used to download schemas.
 Can also be specified with the environment variable KUBEVAL_SCHEMA_LOCATION (default "https://raw.githubusercontent.com/garethr")
-        --version                     Display the kubeval version information and exit
+      --strict                      Disallow additional properties not in schema --version                     Display the kubeval version information and exit

 ```

 The command has three important features: